 Graphic Design AAS Degree

-Minimum 97 credits.
+Minimum 92 credits.
 Students must also meet Associate Degree Comprehensive Requirements and Associate of Applied Science Requirements.
-Students must complete a total of sixteen credits of General Education.
+Students must complete a total of four courses of General Education.
 Some courses specified within the program may be used as General Education.
+In addition to required courses in the program of study, students must satisfy MTH 58/65 competency.
 Students should consult with program advisors for course planning.

 Course of Study